pss5990/terraform-examples/README.md

 		terrform workspace select dev -> Switch to dev as the current active workspace
 5. tf-config-fifth -> So far in the above examples we did not provide a backend configuration so terraform used a local backend.
 This example covers how we can enable a standard remote backend in a GCS bucket.
 We will use git for terraform configuration but a remote GCS bucket for storing the terraform state files.
 This will enable collaboration and encryption at rest.

 6. tf-config-sixth -> We have seen how we can maintain the terraform state files on a remote location to enable collaboration.
-In this example we will see how to use an enhanced terraform remote backend using terraform cloud and enterprises solutions.
+In this example we will see how to use an enhanced terraform remote backend using terraform cloud.
 This will enable us to do remote operations.
-(Among the other features offered by terraform enterprise).
+(Among the other features offered by terraform enterprise like sentinel, cost estimation etc).
+	a.
+Sign up for terraform cloud account
+	b.
+Create OAuth credentials on Github.
+	c.
+Connect terraform with Github as VCS with the credentials. d.